dbalaouras/webhawk/README.md

 WebHawk also comes with a few _secondary features_:

-1. It's easy to extend; with a bit of coding you can add support to other VCS and hosted CMS repositories.
+1. It's easy to extend; with a bit of coding you can add support to other VCS systems and/or WebBased VCS hosting services.
 2. It can run the builds on a different server than the one it runs on.